weberon/mautic-qr-decode/README.md

+# Scan a QRcode generated from a mautic URL and get lead id

+# publish app

+Publish app to github pages

+### `npm run deploy`

-# Getting Started with Create React App
+# Default documentation for Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).